Autonomous Brownian gyrators: a study on gyrating characteristics: System

 While the aforementioned properties are valid in systems of harmonic potentials, they are largely absent when the potential becomes nonharmonic.
 In this study we investigate their gyrating patterns through simulations and analytical arguments.
-To facilitate our discussion, we choose to study the special cases such that the potential profiles possess inversion symmetry, i.e., $U(-\vec{r}) = U(\vec{r})$.
-Subsequently, one has $P(-\vec{r})=P(\vec{r})$, and therefore $\phi(-\vec{r})=\phi(\vec{r})$ since the random walker cannot sense any physical difference between any opposite pair of points $\vec{r}$ and $-\vec{r}$.
-From Eqs.~\ref{eqn_J1} and \ref{eqn_J2} one also learns that $\vec{J}(-\vec{r}) = -\vec{J}(\vec{r})$ and $\vec{v}(-\vec{r}) = -\vec{v}(\vec{r})$, and $\vec{v}=\vec{0}$ at the origin.
-From Eq.~\ref{eqn_cont2} one finds that $\nabla \cdot \vec{v} =0$ at the origin.
+We perform our simulations via integrations over Eq.~\ref{eqn_Langevin} through discretization following It\^o's scheme (using the Euler method).
+In our simulations, we set $\gamma=9 \times 10^{-4}$ and choose the discretized time interval $\Delta t = 10^{-5}$.
+This is equivalent to our setting of analytical work $\gamma =1$ with the effective discrete time interval $\Delta t =0.1/9$.
+For each model the simulation is performed over $10^7$ iterations.
+The recorded positions in $x_1$ and $x_2$ are sorted into bins of width $x_{\rm bin}$, so that statistical distributions can be obtained.
+The flux density $\vec{J}$ is derived via the formula $\vec{J} = P\vec{v}_{\rm av}$, while $\vec{v}_{\rm av}$ is obtained by

+i.e., the NESS velocity at the grid $\vec{r}$ is computed by the average of all the discrete transitions that either start or end at $\vec{r}$.
+In practice Eq.~\ref{eqn_v_ave} is computed using the coarse-grained spatial coordinates.